-See "Unrealized Losses for Fixed Maturity Securities Available-for-Sale" in Note 4 - "Investments" in the Notes to Consolidated Financial Statements for tables that presents information on securities where the estimated fair value had declined and remained below amortized cost as of December 31, 2019 and 2018.
-This includes tables that present the estimated fair values and gross unrealized losses, including other-than-temporary impairment losses reported in AOCI, for these securities by class and grade security, as well as the length of time the related market value has remained below amortized cost and where the decline is less than 20% or more than 20%.
+See "Unrealized Losses for Fixed Maturity Securities Available-for-Sale" in Note 4 - "Investments" in the Notes to Consolidated Financial Statements for tables that present the estimated fair value and gross unrealized losses for securities that have estimated fair values below amortized cost by class and grade, as well as the length of time the related estimated fair value has remained below amortized cost as of December 31, 2020 and 2019.

-As of December 31, 2019 and 2018, respectively, the Company classified approximately 6.1% and 5.0% of its fixed maturity securities in the Level 3 category (refer to Note 6 - "Fair Value of Assets and Liabilities" in the Notes to Consolidated Financial Statements for additional information).
+As of December 31, 2020 and 2019, the Company classified approximately 5.9% and 6.1%, respectively, of its fixed maturity securities in the Level 3 category (refer to Note 6 - "Fair Value of Assets and Liabilities" in the Notes to Consolidated Financial Statements for additional information).
 These securities primarily consist of private placement corporate securities, bank loans and Canadian provincial strips with inactive trading markets.

-See "Securities Borrowing, Lending and Other" in Note 4 - "Investments" in the Notes to Consolidated Financial Statements for information related to the Company's securities borrowing, lending, repurchase and repurchase/reverse repurchase programs.
+See "Securities Borrowing, Lending and Repurchase Agreements" in Note 4 - "Investments" in the Notes to Consolidated Financial Statements for information related to the Company's securities borrowing, lending and repurchase/reverse repurchase programs.